Day Barr

 • designing and running acceptance testing for an SMTP email gateway that had been outsourced to an external supplier.
 Over several months, I reported many obscure bugs that I discovered due to my in depth understanding of the relevant RFCs and specifications.
 I also verified the fixes by writing test harnesses that were then used in the regular regression tests

-On an unrelated project, I had to reverse engineer a legacy DOS application with no source code or documentation to produce a functionally equivalent Windows GUI for configuring the encryption keys used by an external radio.
+On an unrelated project, I reverse engineered a legacy DOS application with no source code or documentation to produce a functionally equivalent Windows GUI for configuring the encryption keys used by an external radio.
 This was written in Borland C++ Builder using the Windows APIs for RS232 serial communications.

 Other Experience

-I spotted a mistake in the 5th printing of Scott Meyers essential book on the Standard Template Library (Effective STL) and have achieved instant fame by being credited in the Acknowledgments of the 6th edition and the online errata.
+I spotted a mistake in the 5th printing of Scott Meyers' essential book on the Standard Template Library (Effective STL) and have achieved instant fame by being credited in the Acknowledgments of the 6th printing and the online errata.

 Education